d3x0r/sack.vfs/README.md

 ---

 ## Changelog
+- 1.3.122(in progress)
 - 1.3.121(in progress)
+   - Implements interface compatible with isolated-vm.
+   - Adds some utility functions to support isolated-vm; setTimeout and setInterval for examples.
+   - Fixes some small limits of set size in SACK threads; migrate small dynamic object THREAD_EVENT to a set managed object.
 - 1.3.120
    - Fix JSOX parsing error for unquoted partial keywords at the end of objects/arrays.
    - Fix race condition handling onopen(onconnect) to server and handling the first client message.